Douglasville Seal Douglasville Seal Douglasville Flag

 10. One of Google's data centers calls Douglasville home.

-Villa Rica Seal Villa Rica Seal
+Villa Rica Seal Villa Rica Seal Villa Rica Flag

-Villa Rica History - Originally named "Hixtown," for a local tavern.
+The towm was originally in a different location and named "Hixtown," for a local tavern.
 Nearby was another, even smaller town, named "Cheevestown" for a prominent resident.
+When the city officials failed to convince the new railroad to run its tracks through the city, the citizens of Hixtown and Cheevestown, believing easy access to the railroad to be the key to future economic prosperity, voted to merge, to become Villa Rica (also now known as the City of Gold), and to move the city to be near the railroad.
 Both of those small towns simply packed up and moved, lock, stock and barrel.
-This occurred when the city officials failed to convince the new railroad to run its tracks through the city, but ran them further south, along-side the major east-west road (now known as U. S. Highway 78).
-Believing that easy access to the railroad was the key to future economic prosperity, the citizens voted to merge to become "Villa Rica," now known as the City of Gold, and to move the city to be near the railroad.
-Essentially all existing buildings (including many private homes) were disassembled, moved to locations near the new railroad, and reassembled, in what is now known as the "North Villa Rica Commercial Historic District".

 WikiPedia Entry for Villa Rica - The city of Villa Rica (Spanish, Italian, and Portuguese for Rich Village) is a small town in Carroll and Douglas counties, with an Unincorporated portion in Paulding County.
 Located roughly 30 miles west of Atlanta, a decision to develop housing on a large tract of land led to a major population boom at the turn of the 21st century.
 The population was 4,134 in the 2000 census.
 By the 2010 census, it had grown 238%, to 13,956.
 In 2019, it was estimated to be 16,058, nearly quadrupling its population in just 19 years.
 Arts and culture are the heart and soul of the community.
 The city boasts the first Gold Strike in Georgia and that history is on display at the Pine Mountain Gold Museum in Stockmar Park.